adammathes/snkt/README.md

 * post's ContentType will be set to "image"
 * text fields will be empty strings
-* metadata will be populated as it can via exif (sorta)
+* metadata will be populated as it can via exif (maybe)

-Video and audio files have preliminary support too -- see post.go
+Video and audio files have preliminary support too -- see `post/post.go`

-### Example configurations/sites/themes
+# Example configurations, sites, themes

 *not done*

-### Auto-rebuild/deployment
+# Rebuild and deployment recipes

 *also not done*

-## TODO
+# TODO

-   * complete and document media support (image/mp3/video/binary file posts)
    * sample sites/templates
    * proper man pages for docs

+# Feedback

+Pull requests and issues are welcomed at https://github.com/adammathes/snkt